hrzp/eos-payment/README.md

 # Eos-payment
+# The source codes in this repository is under heavy development.
+Do not use it for anything security-critical yet.
 A Very Simple eos Payment System

 ## It's a very simple flask(a python micro framework) server that can provide a simple eos payment system